"I want to hate it, but I keep pedalling" - indoor training gets interactive with Zwift's new mountain bike courses

 I need a turbo then?

-Well yes, but the most basic, cheapest one will do for now.
+Well, yes, but the most basic, cheapest one will do for now.
 At the minimum you need a bike, a turbo trainer that’ll accommodate your bike, a speed/cadence sensor, a smartphone/tablet/laptop/Apple TV and a Zwift account.
 Also useful is a towel to catch your funky sweat, a fan to cool you down, and someone to carry you to the sofa when it’s all over.

 What’s the appeal?

-Aside from the whole riding-while-social-distancing thing?
+Aside from the whole riding-without-getting-cold-wet-and-muddy?

 Well, turbo trainers get you fit.
-Any old trainer can do that, but Zwift says it’s the “gamification” (its term) that gets you hooked — you can unlock new places to ride, bikes and jerseys, and the more you ride the more you can “level up” or sprint up the pecking order.
+Any old trainer can do that, but Zwift says it’s the “gamification” that gets you hooked — you can unlock new places to ride, bikes and jerseys, and the more you ride the more you can “level up” or sprint up the pecking order.
 There’s also a cycling community aspect to it, knowing there are thousands of other riders there with you.

 “Something we’ve noticed over the last few weeks is that Meetups have increased,” says Chris Snook of Zwift.
 “You arrange a time with friends to virtually meet and ride.
 Before the current situation Meetups accounted for 2% of rides, now it sits at around 7-8%.”